Amarna Period: Tutankhamun and the Amarna succession

-Tutankhamun, among the last of his dynasty and the Amarna kings, died before he was twenty years old, and the dynasty's final years clearly were shaky.
+Tutankhamun, among the last of his dynasty and the Amarna kings, died before he was twenty years old, and the dynasty's final years clearly were unstable.
 The royal line of the dynasty died out with Tutankhamun.
 Two babies found buried in his tomb were his infant daughters, who would have continued the royal lineage.

 An unidentified Egyptian queen Dakhamunzu, widow of "King Nibhururiya", is known from Hittite annals.
 She is often identified as Ankhesenamun, royal wife of Tutankhamun, although Nefertiti and Meritaten have also been suggested as possible candidates.
 This queen wrote to Suppiluliuma I, king of the Hittites, asking him to send one of his sons to become her husband and king of Egypt.
 In her letters she expressed fear and a reluctance to take as husband one of her servants.
 Suppiluliumas sent an ambassador to investigate, and after further negotiations agreed to send one of his sons to Egypt.
 This prince, named Zannanza, was, however, murdered, probably en route to Egypt.
 Suppiluliumas reacted with rage at the news of his son's death and accused the Egyptians.
 Then, he retaliated by going to war against Egypt's vassal states in Syria and Northern Canaan and captured the city of Amki.
 Unfortunately, Egyptian prisoners of war from Amki carried a plague which eventually would ravage the Hittite Empire and kill both Suppiluliumas I and his direct successor.

 The last two members of the eighteenth dynasty – Ay and Horemheb – became rulers from the ranks of officials in the royal court, although Ay may have married the widow of Tutankhamun in order to obtain power and she did not live long afterward.
 Ay's reign was short.
 His successor was Horemheb, a general in the Egyptian army, who had been a diplomat in the administration of Tutankhamun and may have been intended as his successor by Tutankhamun, who had no surviving children.
 Horemheb may have taken the throne away from Ay in a coup.
 He also died without surviving children and appointed his successor, Paramessu, who under the name Ramesses I ascended the throne in 1292 BC and was the first pharaoh of the Nineteenth Dynasty.